peterdillon/Grunt-PostCSS-Boilerplate/README.md

 ### Installation

-After a ton of troubleshooting, I finally got it to just about where I "think" I can use this on a production (IE8) project.
+After a ton of troubleshooting, I finally got it to just about where I believe I can use this on a production project with all the necessary fallbacks for IE8 - and all the future proofing I could think of.
 Now it is here for you to use as a reference and starting point.

 ## What PostCSS and other plugins I'm using